yuduanchen/phdfs/README.md

 ###Summary

-phdfs - PHP extensions, using PHP to manipulate Hadoop HDFS
+phdfs - PHP extensions, using PHP to manipulate Hadoop HDFS,Extension is an interface to HDFS

 ###Maintainers
 yuduanchen